-Vanessa Hudgens Shows Off Backside Covered In Black Lace, ‘She Must Be A Witch’
+Vanessa Hudgens Shows Off Backside Covered In Black Lace: ‘She Must Be A Witch’

 “It’s special when you’re able to leave something behind that can contribute to someone’s life with positive effect,” Vanessa continued.
 “High School Musical has done that and continues to do that, for children all over the world.
 The fact that I can be a part of something that hopefully inspires kids to be fearless, follow their dreams and not be afraid of going after what they’re truly passionate about… That’s an amazing thing to have as a legacy.”

-Vanessa and Jordan Fisher, a fellow former Disney star who was a lead actor in the network’s Teen Beach Movie series of films, recently hosted the special 31 Nights of Halloween Fan Fest for Freeform.
+Vanessa and Jordan Fisher, a fellow former Disney star who was a lead actor in the network’s Teen Beach Movie series of films, recently hosted the special 31 Nights of Halloween Fan Fest on Freeform.
 The actress posted a clip to her Instagram page showing her alongside Fisher, wearing a stunning and clinging white dress, accentuated with crystal draping.